 We spoke about how cities can fall into a trap of focusing on new, exciting ideas based on incremental improvements in the everyday lives of their citizens—such as the idea behind blanketing a city in free WiFi, or making a city’s public telephone booths internet-enabled—without looking toward what can actually make a substantial difference in their citizens lives.
 This includes providing on-time trash and recycling pickup, cleaning the streets, removing snow, and fixing potholes, road cracks, and damaged sidewalks in a timely manner.

 This is an example of a city’s tax dollars at work, and it shows.
 During the panel Larry noted that “Rubicon’s street sweeping program with Fort Collins is helping us end waste in terms of the wasted time of drivers through inefficient operations, as well as wasted organic matter, such as grass, leaves, and dirt, which is now being swept up and sent to composting facilities instead of landfills.”

 Ending our discussion, Steve spoke about what the future of smart cities means for city governments, and their citizens alike.
 “The unheralded opportunity for smart cities,” noted Steve in the closing moments of our panel, “is in enabling public servants to do their job better and more efficiently.”

 I couldn’t have said it better myself.
 I look forward to seeing you at the next Smart Cities Connect Conference and Expo.
 In the meantime, be sure to follow me on Twitter or LinkedIn to stay ahead of where you can see me speak, or reach out to me at email@example.com.

-Michael Allegretti is Chief Public Strategy Officer at Rubicon Global.
-To stay ahead of Rubicon Global’s announcements of new partnerships and collaborations around the world, be sure to follow us on LinkedIn, Facebook, and Twitter, or subscribe to our RSS feed.
+Michael Allegretti is Chief Strategy Officer at Rubicon Global.
+To stay ahead of Rubicon’s announcements of new partnerships and collaborations around the world, be sure to follow us on LinkedIn, Facebook, and Twitter, or contact us today.